Guild Wars 2 Overview

 Guild Wars 2: Path of Fire is the second expansion to Guild Wars 2, which launched on September 22, 2017.
 As the balance of magic comes undone, lead your allies in the hunt for the rogue god Balthazar, whose scorched-earth campaign threatens the very existence of Tyria.
 Path of Fire added mounts for the first time into the world, giving players access to a new way to explore.
 Additionally, new Elite Specializations were added for each class, further expanding the customization available at endgame.

-Guild Wars 2: End of Dragons is the third expansion to Guild Wars 2, and is currently planned to release in February 2022.
+Guild Wars 2: End of Dragons is the third expansion to Guild Wars 2, and is currently planned to release on February 28, 2022.
 The dragon cycle that has sustained and blighted Tyria for ages is collapsing.
 Mortal hearts and choices will define this moment in history—and echo in the future forever.
 End of Dragons adds an additional 9 Elite Specializations to max-level classes, as well as a new two-player combat mount Siege Turtle, and the ability to go fishing.

 - Dynamic Events | Aimed at making questing more interesting than killing ten rats, Dynamic Events are area-wide quests that scale based on the amount of people participating and can set in motion a chain reaction that spans an entire zone.
 Players will always have something new and exciting to do when they log in, from stopping a band of invading centaurs, to hunting down a massive ice wyrm with the Norns.

 - Unique Combat Mechanics | Each profession has both weapons and spells to use, and each weapon has its own skills as well.
 Players will be able to blend their skills to create powerful interactions (fire arrows throw a wall of fire to create flaming arrows), and every class is capable of being a healer, ensuring that you’re never waiting around for a “priest” to complete content.